Daohub-io/cap9/docs/Whitepaper.md

 ## Abstract

 We describe a secure and extensible exokernel protocol for decentralized organizations.
-Using a capability-based security model, we can facilitate secure and low friction peer-to-peer state management across multiple organizations on the ethereum blockchain.
+Using a capability-based security model, we can facilitate secure and low friction peer-to-peer state management across multiple organizations on the Ethereum blockchain.
 The protocol is intended to serve as an open standard and building block, establishing interoperability between decentralized organizations that provide 3rd party services and protocols.

 ## Introduction